-St Andrews, the small Scottish town on the east coast of Fyfe, has a surprising amount to do.
-And if you’re planning a one day, 24 hour trip, it’s difficult to know what to prioritise.
+St Andrews, the small Scottish town on the east coast of Fife, has a surprising amount to do.
+Be it with family, kids or a significant other, if you’re planning a one day/24 hour trip, it’s difficult to know what to prioritise.

 A few weeks ago, Damon and I took a couple of his friends on a short, one day tour of St Andrews.
 I’ve been visiting the small Scottish town ever since I was little so I had an idea of a good itinerary.
 If I were to plan one perfect day in St Andrews (note: between April and September as some activities are seasonal), here’s what it would look like.

 If you enjoy reading this, don’t forget to check out my guide on ‘12 Free or Super Cheap Things To Do in St Andrews’.

 Morning - Putting At The Himalayas

 Late morning, after grabbing something for breakfast, I’d head straight to The Himalayas (The St Andrews Ladies’ Putting Club) near the West Sands beach.
 Putting here is a must-do and it’s a good activity to get in quite early, before the midday crowds.

 You can park for free in the parking lot just off of West Sands Road.
 Alternatively, it is a 15 minute walk from the city centre.

 One round of the 18 hole course can easily take up one hour of your time.
 And that’s the one I’d recommend.
 But, there is a 9 hole course too (although it’s aimed at younger players).